nsidc/slackbotr/README.md

 A framework for hosting Slackbots.
 The name is temporary; we couldn't think of one and we thought this was funny.

+## Testing

+Set up a testing Slack Application (see "Configuration of Slack") for your workspace.
+Create an internal webhook to your testing channel.
+Set the environment variables used by `docker-compose.yml` and then bring up the stack with `docker-compose up -d`.

 ## Usage

 Build your Slackbots as Python files in an independent directory, then mount them to